 Rolling Snack Bar

 It’s important to remember that a rolling snack bar should be open for a set length of time.
 Settings who make snacks available to children at any time of the day can create a grazing culture.
-This means children may have several snacks throughout the day, which is likely to reduce their interest and appetite for the food served at main meals.
+This means children may have several snacks throughout the day, which is likely to reduce their interest and appetite for the foods served at main meals.
 To avoid this happening, it’s important to carefully organise and manage snack times.
-Limit the time your snack bar’s open to around 30-60 minutes, and remember to factor this in when timing your main meals.
+Limit the time your snack bar’s open- to around 30-60 minutes, and remember to factor this in when timing your main meals.

 It’s important that children sit down at a table to eat their snacks and are always supervised.
 This will also help to ensure that children are encouraged to learn good eating behaviours.